-Mental health has come a long way, and if you don’t believe us yet you surely will after reading this.
+Mental health has come a long way, and if you don’t believe us, you surely will after reading this.
 A lot of the stigma around mental illness that lingers today comes from these odd and outlandish historical treatments.
 Some of these old psychiatric treatments were just ineffective, but others were downright cruel and painful.
-Thankfully psychiatrist treatment options have advanced and we no longer have to rely on these methods.
+Thankfully, psychiatric treatment options have advanced by leaps and bounds, and we no longer have to rely on these strange and barbaric methods.

-Trepanation is known as the oldest neurosurgical procedure around.
+Trepanation is known as the oldest neurosurgical procedure in existence.
 The process involves drilling a hole into the skull.
-The craziest part is that archeologists have evidence of this procedure being done as long ago as the Stone Age and in nearly every part of the world.
+The craziest part is that archeologists have evidence of this procedure being done as long ago as the Stone Age, and in nearly every part of the world.

-Records show it was used to treat cranial injuries sustained during war or combat, but it was also used to treat epilepsy and yes, you guessed it mental illness.
-During the Middle Ages and Renaissance, this procedure was believed to help “evil escape”.
+Records show it was used to treat cranial injuries sustained during war or combat, but it was also used to treat epilepsy and other forms of mental illness.
+During the Middle Ages and Renaissance, this procedure was believed to help “evil escape” and was tied to ideas of demonic possession as the cause for mental health disorders.
 Psychiatrists today are glad they don’t have to drill holes in skulls in order to get their patients some help!

-Early treatments for hysteria included smelling foul substances with the intention of repelling the uterus back to the lower regions of the body.
-Plato believed women should get married and pregnant, as pregnancy would return the uterus to the right position.
+Early treatments for hysteria included smelling foul substances, with the intention of repelling the uterus back to the lower regions of the body.
+Plato believed women should get married and bear children, as pregnancy would return the uterus to the right position.
 Later on, hysterical symptoms were attributed to demonic possession, which could lead to exorcisms or other spiritual cleansing treatments.
 Thankfully psychiatrists have a much better understanding of the female mind and body today.

-The early 1770’s brought forth the notion of “animal magnetism”, later renamed “mesmerism” by Austrian physician and theologian Franz Friedrich Anton Mesmer.
+The early 1770’s brought forth the notion of “animal magnetism”, later renamed “mesmerism” after the Austrian physician and theologian Franz Friedrich Anton Mesmer.
 He believed that a number of ailments were caused by naturally occurring magnetic fields.
 Realignment was necessary to improve help.

 Cotton claimed cure rates of more than 80% but in reality, many of his procedures had mortality rates of about 45%.
-While his brutal methods are no longer used, his links between mental illness and inflammation are being looked into more lately.
+While his brutal methods are no longer used, his links between mental illness and inflammation are still being investigated.
 But thankfully, psychiatrists don’t have to act like dentists today.

 About a decade after insulin was discovered, German physician Mandred Sakel began using it to treat symptoms of opioid withdrawal and then not long after schizophrenia.
 Insulin doses were so high that patients fell into a stupor or coma, making them more cooperative and free from their psychiatric symptoms.

 It wasn’t long before this treatment caught on in the US, and was used alongside the popular electroconvulsive therapy.
-While mortality rate could be a little high, and it mainly made people manageable rather than cure them, it was used for quite some time.
+While mortality rate was high, and it mainly made people manageable rather than cure them, it was used for quite some time.
 Eventually, with the introduction of chlorpromazine (Thorazine), which was a cheaper, safer, and equally effective alternative, insulin shock therapy was phased out.

 Psychiatrists today are glad they have a variety of safe and effective treatment options available for patients.
 While many of these historical treatments walk the line between hilarious and horrific, many of them laid the groundwork for psychiatrist treatments used today.